 3 credits.
 Selections from Lysias' speeches, read in the original and in translation.
 Review of historical background.
-Emphasis on aspects of Greek rhetoric with attention to application for modern speakers and writers.
-Prerequisite(s): GRK2102
+Emphasis on aspects of Greek rhetoric

 GRK3104 Homer's Iliad

 3 credits.
 Translation of selected portions of the Iliad, with the rest read in translation.
 Prerequisite(s): GRK2102